John Chapter 21

 1. After these things, Jesus revealed Himself to the disciples again at the Sea of Tiberias, and He revealed Himself this way:

 3. Simon Peter tells them: “I’m going to fish.”
 They say to him: “We’re also coming with you.”
-They went out and embarked into the boat, and they caught nothing that night.
+They went out and embarked into the boat, and they caught nothing on that night.

 4. And it having become morning already, Jesus stood at the shore, yet the disciples hadn’t known that it’s Jesus.